The Management Assessment Questionnaire and the Office of Program Development:

 2. PREPARATION OF THE MANAGEMENT ASSESSMENT QUESTIONNAIRE (“MAQ”)

 Applying for an SBIC license begins with the completion of the Management Assessment Questionnaire or (“MAQ”).
-The MAQ consists of two forms that cover qualitative and quantitative information on the management team, the proposed strategy for the SBIC and the principals’ investment track record.
+The MAQ requests qualitative and quantitative information on the management team, the proposed strategy for the SBIC and the principals’ investment track record.
 Most applicants engage counsel to assist with the preparation of the MAQ.

 FAQ: What forms are included in the MAQ?

-The MAQ consists of SBA Form 2181 and the exhibits in SBA Form 2183.
+The MAQ consists of SBA Form 2181 and the first part of SBA Form 2182.
 The most recent versions of these forms are available for download on our Application Forms page.

 FAQ: What if we have questions about the MAQ?

-Please take time to read the instructions included with each form.
+You may address your questions to askSBIC@sba.gov.
+However, please take time to read the instructions included with each form.
 The instructions address most of the frequently asked questions.
-Second, please consult with your attorney.
+Please also consult with your attorney.
 If you do not have an attorney familiar with the SBIC program, please consider retaining one.
-Please contact email@example.com to request a list of firms with active SBIC practices from the SBA's Investment Division.
+E-mail us to request a list of firms with active SBIC practices.

 FAQ: How long does it take to complete the MAQ?